seanstappas/prometheus-ai/README.md

 ![alt text](docs/knn_graph.png)

 ## Contributing
 To contribute changes to the code base, create a branch and submit a [pull request](https://help.github.com/articles/about-pull-requests/).
-The branch merge will require a code review from me and that all tests (in the [`test`](src/test) directory) are passed.
+The branch merge will require a code review and that all tests (in the [`test`](src/test) directory) are passed.
 These tests will automatically be run at every change to the main branch with Travis CI.

 ## Background
 ### Prometheus Theory